son-lavie/son-lavie/README.md

 # Hi, I'm Son Tran 👋

 🎓 A Software Engineering graduate from HUTECH University (GPA: 3.5/4.0)
-💼 Currently working as a Junior Android Developer at UGOTECHS
+💼 Currently working as a Junior Android Developer at BIEXCE
 📍 Based in Ho Chi Minh City, Vietnam

 ## 🔧 Tech Stack